facelessuser/sublime-markdown-popups/docs/usage.md

     | template_vars | dict | No | None | A dictionary containing template vars.
 These can be used in either the CSS or the HTML/Markdown content. |
     | template_env_options | dict | No | None | A dictionary containing options for the Jinja2 template environment.
 This **only** applies to the **HTML/Markdown** content.
 Content plugin vars are found under the object: `plugin`. |
     | nl2br | bool | No | True | Determines whether the newline to br Python Markdown extension is enabled or not. |

-    !!! caution "Developers Guidelines"
-        For 3119+, it is advised you use the `wrapper_class` option to wrap your content in a div with the give class.
-That way you can provide CSS to style your elements via `#!css .wrapper-class .myclass {}`.

-        For <3119, when injecting your own CSS classes from a plugin, please namespace them by either giving them a very unique name (preferably with the plugin's name as part of the class) or use an additional namespace class (preferably with the plugin's name) and a specific class.
-This way a user can target and override your class styling if desired.

-        **Example - Unique Class Name**:
-        ```css
-        .myplugin-myclass { ... }
-        ```

-        **Example - Namespace Class**:
-        ```css
-        .myplugin.myclass { ... }
-        ```

-        Also, do not try to override the style of existing base classes and elements with plugin injection, but use custom plugin classes so that you will only target what your plugin has specifically added special classes to.

     !!! hint "New 1.9.0"
         `wrapper_class`, `template_vars`, `template_env_options`, and `nl2br` option added in `1.9.0`.